Groundspeople are in charge of the turf (grass), tracks and pitches at sports fields, golf courses, public areas

 Pay for groundspeople varies depending on grounds size, their level of responsibility and the region they work in.

 - Trainees may start on minimum wage or a little more.

-- Groundspeople with more than two years' experience can earn up to $60,000 a year.
+- Groundspeople with up to two years' experience can earn up to $60,000 a year.

 - Head groundspeople usually earn between $60,000 and $80,000.

 Groundspeople in managerial positions at large golf courses or stadiums, and contract managers who manage council contracts, may earn over $100,000.